CryptoDogg/blog-articles/bridge-blog-article-english.md

 ## Overview
 The sTokens Bridge is a contract, where sTokens-holders deposit their sTokens and get new ERC20 tokens in return.
 The bridge gives a sToken holder as much amount of ERC20 tokens as he/she staked.
-(To know what the sToken is, see this article: [sTokens, NFTs mirroring DEV staking](https://medium.com/devprtcl/stokens-nfts-mirroring-dev-staking-b41f93d0f8a6).
+(To know what sToken is, see this article: [sTokens, NFTs mirroring DEV staking](https://medium.com/devprtcl/stokens-nfts-mirroring-dev-staking-b41f93d0f8a6).
 The sToken is an NFT which is the certificate of staking).

 Creators of OSS projects can offer benefits to sToken holders,